MohamadGSalim/Linkify/README.md

 :green_circle: &nbsp; This will execute all the requests in the collection and provide the results in the terminal. <br>

 ## App Specifications
-:yellow_circle: &nbsp; Responsive and can accomodate different screen sizes <br>
+:yellow_circle: &nbsp; Responsive and can accommodate different screen sizes <br>
 :yellow_circle: &nbsp; Accessible on Android, iOS, Linux, MacOS, and Windows <br>
 :yellow_circle: &nbsp; Available in English and Arabic <br>
 :yellow_circle: &nbsp; Offer users multiple sign-in options <br>